Give Your Runs Some Muscle

 Having a go-to loop in the park is a solid way to get yourself out there without needing to think much about it (and we all know getting out there is half the battle when it comes to running, or anything, really).
 But like your signature salad order, sometimes you just need a little change.

-"If you're doing the same 5K every day, where's the joy in that?" asks Nike Running global head coach Chris Bennett.
+"If you're doing the same 5K every day, where's the joy in that?" asks Nike senior director of global running Chris Bennett, aka Coach Bennett.
 "There's no success other than 'I finished another run'".

-Varying the run that you do—in any way possible—is crucial to keeping you invested in the sport, says Bennett.
-What's more, he adds, it's essential for challenging your muscles in new ways (how you get fitter and run stronger) and keeping your body healthy and your mind engaged.
+Varying the run that you do—in any way possible—is crucial to staying invested in the sport for, ahem, the long run, says Coach Bennett.
+What's more, he adds, it's essential for challenging your muscles in new ways (how you run stronger and, you know, get fitter in general) and keeping your body healthy and your mind engaged.

-Use these tips to mix up the miles and safely explore new places, and you'll always be psyched and ready to hit the road.
+Stuck in repeat mode?
+Use these tips to plot out and mix up your miles to safely explore new places, and you'll always be psyched to lace up.

 Keep Your Routes Fresh

 Changing up your run isn't a matter of just running longer or faster than usual.
 Aside from meandering through a neighbourhood or randomly picking a new path to try, here are three ways to breathe new life into your routine.

 1. Match Your Route to Your Workout